 Ruth brings a background in marketing, administration, graphic design, and volunteer coordination to her position with the choir, with whom she has served since its inception in 2003.
 Previous positions include creative services director of SmartStuff Software, freelance graphic design, and volunteer coordination for the First Presbyterian Church Youth Choirs.
 She has a bachelor of fine arts degree from the University of Colorado.

-Soprano, Maria Karlin has sung for a variety of sacred and secular vocal ensembles such as Cappella Romana, the Julians, and Resonance Ensemble with whom she was the featured soprano soloist for Stravinsky's ballet, "Les Noces."
-Ms. Karlin has also performed with various local opera companies as a soloist and chorus member; Opera Theater Oregon, Divergent Opera, Eugene Opera, and Portland Opera.
+Soprano, Maria Collinsworth has sung for a variety of sacred and secular vocal ensembles such as Cappella Romana, the Julians, and Resonance Ensemble with whom she was the featured soprano soloist for Stravinsky's ballet, "Les Noces."
+Ms. Collinsworth has also performed with various local opera companies as a soloist and chorus member; Opera Theater Oregon, Divergent Opera, Eugene Opera, and Portland Opera.

 Recording and singing live soundtracks for movies is a particular passion.
 She has been a soloist for Richard Einhorn's "The Passion of Joan of Arc" with the David York Ensemble as well as "Grand Duel" with Federale for Portland's Filmusik, and a special showing of an original Star Trek episode (Spectre of the Gun) with Atomic Arts theater troup.
 You can also hear her voice in an episode of the CW's Supernatural (Frontierland).
 Last year, Maria had the honor of recording a brand new song by David J Haskins (Bauhaus and Love and Rockets) written in tribute to his friend David Bowie, of whom she was and is an immense fan.
 Maria also performed for the soundtrack "Half-time in America"-- An Emmy-Nominated Chrysler commercial starring Clint Eastwood, which aired during the 2012 Superbowl.

-Maria's Spaghetti-Western band, Federale have taken the stage at the Filmore in San Francisco and the Henry Fonda Theater in LA.
-You can hear them providing much of the soundtrack for "A Girl Walks Home Alone at Night" written/ directed by Ana Lily Amirpour; an Israeli-vampire-western and darling of the 2014 Sundance Festival.
+Maria sang with Spaghetti-Western band, Federale.
+They have taken the stage at the Filmore in San Francisco and the Henry Fonda Theater in LA.
+You can hear them providing much of the soundtrack for "A Girl Walks Home Alone at Night," as w written/ directed by Ana Lily Amirpour; an Israeli-vampire-western and darling of the 2014 Sundance Festival.
 They also contribute the title song from their 4th album, All the Colours of the Dark for Ms. Amirpour's sophmore film, The Bad Batch starring Keanu Reeves, Jim Carey, and Jason Momoa.
-Federale's 5th album was be released Nov.
+Federale's 5th album was released Nov.
 2019.
+You can hear a composition of her own in the documentary, "Fire on the Hill" about the cowboys of Compton.
+Now streaming on Amazon Prime.

 Michael Barnes ♦ Pianist -- Chamber Choir and Pacific